cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 ## Component DSL

-As mentioned, the elements constituting an HTTP component are handled as `ApiValue` properties, corresponding to Spring REST Docs' `AbstractDescriptor`.
+As mentioned, the fields constituting an HTTP component are handled as `ApiField` properties, corresponding to Spring REST Docs' `AbstractDescriptor`.

 ```kotlin